SageofPHY6Paths/hinduismdebunked.com/docs/immorality/rape-and-sexual-abuse.md

 >
 >TulasI said—O lord, you are heartless, having no compassion.
 You are hard like a stone. **You have defiled my chastity deceitfully and have killed my husband.**
 >
 >O lord, therefore you are stone-hearted and devoid of compassion.
-You will therefore take the form of a stone on earth.
+You will therefore take the form of a stone on earth. <a href="https://archive.org/details/brahma-vaivarta-purana-all-four-kandas-english-translation" target="_blank">PDF</a> (Page - 306)

 ##### BVP Krishna Janma Kanda 61.43-44
 {: .no_toc }